surfer190/fixes/docs/magento2/magento-2-rendering.md

 ## Blocks

-Move reusable functionality from PHP temalte files into classes for reuse
+Move reusable functionality from PHP template files into classes for reuse

 Blocks provides data to template.
 Blocks instantiate models to query database.